AveesLab/rt-max/README.md

 # Data-parallel Framework
 Darknet frame rate & delay optimization

-### ※ We use NVIDIA Jetson AGX Orin 64GB, and our code is based on this hardware platform.
+### ※ We use NVIDIA Jetson AGX Orin 64GB which has 12 CPU cores, and our code is based on this hardware platform.

 # Setup
 ## Power Mode Setting